Dual Citizenship

 Here is the outline of the process to make the request to invite someone to be a citizen.
 There will be an inviter, an invitee, inviting society and the invitee's society.

-The inviter has the desire to invite the invitee.
-So, the inviter would know the invitee.
-The inviter first discusses the desire to invite with the invitee and we can assume that the invitee agrees with the possibility of such an invitation.
-Thus the inviter can ask the invitee for an informal permission to create a "request to invite for citizenship" and the invitee will agree.
+The inviter has the desire to invite the invitee to be a citizen of their society.
+So, the inviter would know the invitee beforehand.
+The inviter discusses, with the invitee, their desire to invite the invitee.
+If the invitee informally agrees to such an invitation, the inviter can proceed with a formal "request to invite for citizenship", which the invitee would agree.

-Here is an outline of the next few steps:
+Here is an outline of the next few steps involving the inviter:

 - The inviter will obtain the invitee's ID as this is the only information required to initiate a request to invite.

-- The inviter will go to a "Request a Citizenship Invite" app hosted by the local financial infrastructure.
+- The inviter will go to a "Request a Citizenship Invite" app hosted by the local UFI.

 - The inviter will press the "Request a Citizenship Invite" button on this page.